rohan-patil11/Recipe-Finder/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Myself.
 Feel free to use and modify the code for your personal or professional projects.
 Attribution is appreciated!

 ---